Institutes participants have full schedules which incorporate the academic, social, and cultural aspects of the program into each day.

 |12:30–3:30 pm||Lectures, guided study, and small group sessions|

 |4:00–6:00 pm||Selected organized activities such as indoor and outdoor games, sports, arts and crafts, local excursions, etc.|

 |7:00–9:30 pm||Free time for informal study, activities organized by residential staff|

 |9:30 pm||All participants must be in their residence|

 |11:00 pm||Lights out (on Fridays and Saturdays this may be one hour later)|

 - Morning classes are taught in Stanford classrooms or other instructional spaces, and are led by the course instructor.

-- After lunch, students may attend a study session supervised by the Teaching Assistants, and typically held in their residences.
+- After lunch, participants may attend a study session supervised by the Teaching Assistants, and typically held in their residences.
 These sessions usually consist of one-on-one conferences, small group discussion sessions, projects, labs, or independent work.

-- Evenings allow students unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in cluster-wide activities such as talent shows and dances, which are held each session.
+- Evenings allow participants unstructured time to continue work on course assignments, relax with friends, watch movies, or take part in cluster-wide activities such as talent shows and dances, which are held each session.

 Field trips to cultural and natural attractions are scheduled for one day each weekend.
 The other weekend day will offer open-ended free time as well as a choice of activities.